 Lisbon’s street art scene is one of the most exciting in Europe, turning the city into an open-air gallery of murals, graffiti, and installations by both local and international artists.

 Walk through Bairro Alto, Mouraria, and LX Factory, where massive murals cover entire buildings.
 A must-see is the “Fado Vadio” mural in Alfama, depicting traditional Fado singers in striking colors.
-I also checked out Underdogs Gallery, an urban art space featuring works by famous Portuguese artist Vhils, known for his portraits carved into walls.
+I also checked out Underdogs Gallery, an urban art space featuring works by famous Portuguese artist Vhils.
+He’s known for his portraits carved into walls.

 If you want a guided experience, street art tours cost around €20-€30, offering insights into the artists and political messages behind the murals.
 After exploring, grab a Bifana (pork sandwich) at O Trevo or a craft beer at Musa—both local favorites that complete the Lisbon experience.